Dr Tim Foster, Senior Lecturer

-Tim Foster is a Lecturer in Water-Food Security in the School of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
-His research develops and integrates crop and hydrologic models, earth observation techniques, and economic analysis to evaluate farmers' decision-making about land, water and energy use in crop production, and design policies solutions to support resilient agricultural water management and climate adaptation.
+Tim Foster is a Senior Lecturer in Water-Food Security in the Department of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
+His research develops and integrates crop and hydrologic models, earth observation techniques, and economic analysis to evaluate farmers' decision-making about land, water and energy use, and design policies solutions to support agricultural water management and climate adaptation.
 His work is highly interdisciplinary, and involves collaborations with hydrologists, economists, and agronomists from academia, government, and policy organisations worldwide.

 Dr Ben Parkes, Research Fellow